FionaLippert/FluxRGNN/README.md

     | area_km2 	| area of Voronoi cell in km^2                                                     	| float     	|

     Note that the order of the rows in the data frame (representing the different radars) must correspond to the order of nodes in the `networkx.DiGraph`.
-- `dynamic_features.csv`: dataframe containing the following dynamic features of Voronoi cells, i.e. variables that change over time:
+- `dynamic_features.csv`: dataframe containing the following dynamic features of Voronoi cells, i.e. variables that change over time (as columns:
     |                	| description                                                                                                                                                          	| data type 	|
     |----------------	|----------------------------------------------------------------------------------------------------------------------------------------------------------------------	|-----------	|
     | radar          	| name/label of radar                                                                                                                                	| string    	|